COINtoolbox/RESSPECT/docs/canonical.rst

  :lines: 1-2, 9-14

 This means that you can use the :py:mod:`resspect.learn_loop` module in combination with a ``RandomSampling`` strategy but reading data from the canonical sample.
-In this way, at each iteration the code will select a random object from the test sample but a query will only be made is the selected object belongs to the canonical sample.
+In this way, at each iteration the code will select a random object from the test sample, but a query will only be made if the selected object belongs to the canonical sample.

 In the command line, this looks like: